hendrikschilling/FASP/README.md

 vc_tifxyz_winding /path/to/trace
 ```
 Which will generate some debug images and the two files "winding.tif" and "winding_vis.tif".
-Check the winding vis for errors, it should just be a smooth continous rainbow going from left to right, if it isn't there were some errors in the source trace that weren't masked out.
+Check the winding vis for errors, it should just be a smooth continuous rainbow going from left to right, if it isn't there were some errors in the source trace that weren't masked out.
 Mask those errors in the source trace and re-run winding estimation until it works, this should not generally be necessary.

 Copy the winding.tif and wind_vis.tif to the traces storage directory so its all in one place and ready for the next step.
 The winding estimation should take about 10s.